haalqershi/haalqershi/README.md

 ---

-- 🔭 I’m currently working at HCL Tech.
+- 🔭 I work at HCL Tech.
 - 🌱 I’m a full stack java developer.
 - 💬 Ask me about java or any tech related stuff.
 - 📫 How to reach me: [LinkedIn @alqershi](https://www.linkedin.com/in/alqershi)